-Catarata Rio Agrio is a 2 hour drive and 67 kilometers (43 miles) from San Jose.
+Catarata Rio Agrio is in the town of Bajos del Toro in the Alajuela province.
+It is a 2 hour drive and 67 kilometers (43 miles) from San Jose.
 You can find it on Waze under the name “Catarata Rio Agrio.”

 Catarata Rio Agrio Waterfall Entrance fee